 ACF has a thriving ministry for children ages 0-P6, run by a team of dedicated volunteers and headed up by our Children’s Pastor, David Young.

 • Children’s Church meets during Sunday worship to allow children to learn about God and grow in faith in an age-appropriate environment.
-We have groups for ages 3-P1’s, P2-P3’s, and P4-P6’s.
+We have a crèche for 0-3’s, and groups for ages 3-P2’s and P3-P6’s.

 This ministry is headed up by our Youth Pastor, Gillian MacKenzie.
 Gillian is dedicated to mentoring the young people of the church and meets regularly with them to do so.
 In addition she and a team of volunteers also run the following groups during term-time throughout the year:

 • Ignite meets on Sunday’s during worship and is open to P7-S2’s.

 • Fuel, our younger youth group, meets each Thursday from 7-9pm and is open to P7-S3’s.

 • Diesel, our older youth group, meets each Monday from 7-9pm and is open to S3-6’s.

 Also, after evening service on the 3rd Sunday’s of the month, we go to the Webb’s from 7.30-9pm to hang out.
 To find out more about this ministry, please contact Gillian.

 Seniors Friday is held from 10.30am to noon every Friday.
 It is perhaps best summed up with the words of one couple who attend, who said, ‘This is the highlight of the week for us’.
 Come along you will be made very welcome.
 If getting there is difficult, please contact Brian via email or by phoning 07773724558.

 We open with a good blether and catch up over food and a cuppa; there is then a short bible based devotional and prayer for the needs of those present; next comes a quiz, then we finish with singing two or three older hymns.